erikdmitchell/my-first-library/README.md

-#My first libarary
+# My first libarary

-This is my very first library I created at php[world]
+This is my very first library I created at php[world].